5 Questions for Later-in-Life Marriages

 The system can be a good starting point for discussing how much each spouse should contribute to the household—especially if one is significantly wealthier than the other.
 It also gives you the latitude to engage in your own spending habits without causing marital strife and to fund individual goals, such as making gifts to adult children.

 You also may want to discuss your respective income and estate plans, credit scores, insurance policies (including life and long-term care, where applicable), outstanding liabilities, and philanthropic commitments.
-"The key is to enter the marriage with full knowledge of the other's financial situation," Susan says.

 3. How will marriage affect your retirement plans?